 A Raging Bull

 John removed his hat and then smoothed over his cowlick with some spit on his hands just before he entered the cafe.
-The door bells jangled as he pushed open the heavy glass door and was relieved to see his favorite table empty.
+The door bells jangled as he pushed open the heavy wooden and glass door, and was relieved to see his favorite table empty.

 He hadn’t slept much the night before.
-He had been having these nightmares that would abruptly wake him up, plastered in sweat-soaked sheets.
+He had been having these nightmares that would abruptly wake him over and over, leaving him plastered in sweat-soaked sheets.
 Sometimes he’d wake up screaming, but that’s not something he’d ever admit to.

 Annie was the regular waitress.
-Been in that cafe for as long as he could remember.
+She had been working in that cafe for as long as he could remember.
 She always smelled of cigarette smoke, a hint of rose perfume and coffee.
-He could never guess her age, but she certainly looked older than she was.
+He could never guess her age, but he was pretty sure she looked older than she was.
 A friendly sort of woman, but you wouldn’t want to set her off on a bad day.

 “Yeah Annie, but throw in some ice water would ya?”